 Purchasing a wireless mouse can also help minimize the clutter in your desk area and allows for a larger range of motion.
 With a wireless mouse, you don’t necessarily need to be sitting at your computer or laptop to use it.
 This is especially beneficial if you are someone who often gives virtual presentations to your colleagues or clients while working from your home office.
-If you might need to click through your presentation slides while standing away from your computer a wireless mouse provides you the freedom to do so.
+If you might need to click through your presentation slides while standing away from your computer, a wireless mouse provides you the freedom to do so.

 Achieving a Work-Life Balance While Working From Home

 Determine and stick to your working hours: This may look different for everyone — some may follow the traditional 9-to-5 schedule, while others may have a more flexible arrangement that allows them to begin and end work as needed.
-Whatever the case may be for your particular situation, it’s important to have a start and end time for your work-from-home job to keep yourself on track.
+Whatever the case might be for your particular situation, it’s important to have a start and end time for your WFH job to keep yourself on track.
 At the end of the day, leave your work in your office.
 Turn off the computer, put files and documents away, and know that everything will be in place when you return the next morning.

-Take care of yourself: Set a timer to get out of your chair a few times throughout the day and walk around the room, or get in a good stretch.
+Take care of yourself: Set a timer to get out of your chair a few times throughout the day and walk around the room or get in a good stretch.
 You might also consider taking a break from staring at a computer screen.
-The American Academy of Ophthalmology recommends making a conscious effort to blink regularly to keep your eyes from drying out, following the “20-20-20” rule of shifting your eyes every 20 minutes to something at least 20 feet away for at least 20 seconds, using computer glasses to decrease eye strain, or reducing the glare on your computer with a matte screen filter.
+The American Academy of Ophthalmology recommends making a conscious effort to blink regularly to keep your eyes from drying out, following the “20-20-20” rule of shifting your eyes every 20 minutes to something at least 20 feet away for at least 20 seconds, using computer glasses to help decrease eye strain, or reducing the glare on your computer with a matte screen filter.